Markov Chain Model of Entanglement Setup in Noisy Dynamic LEO Satellite Networks: Introduction

-So, we come up with the Markov chain, which is useful to model the time-varying processes of the probabilistic entanglement setup ~\cite{zang2024analytical,shchukin2019waiting}.
-While it has been successfully applied to analyze terrestrial quantum repeater chains~\cite{inesta2023optimal,haldar2024fast}, existing models typically assume a fiber environment~\cite{dai2022capacity,li2023dynamic,panigrahy2023capacity}.
+Therefore, we model the time-varying processes of the probabilistic entanglement setup as a Markov chain~\cite{zang2024analytical,shchukin2019waiting}.
+While it has been successfully applied to analyze terrestrial quantum repeater chains~\cite{inesta2023optimal,haldar2024fast}, existing models typically assume a optical fiber-based environment~\cite{dai2022capacity,li2023dynamic,panigrahy2023capacity}.
 None of them hold for dynamic LEO satellite networks (to our best knowledge), where photons fly in free space, the topology changes continuously, varying transmit distances, and short communication windows.
 Therefore, we aim to design our unique analysis model of the entanglement setup processes of dynamic LEO satellite quantum networks under the noisy space environment.

-Given a dynamic satellite quantum network in which satellites continuously move beyond the minimum safety distance.
-Entangled links exist only between satellites within a maximum distance threshold.
-Every request for entanglement distribution arrives sequentially, with at most one request per time slot specifying source and destination satellites.
-This problem aims to determine the communication routes between source and destination satellites that maintain end-to-end (E2E) quantum fidelity above the minimum acceptable threshold.
-This problem aims to minimize the average latency and entangled-pair consumption.
-Meanwhile, this problem is subject to the constraints of limited quantum memory capacity, entangled link capacity, and coherence time.
-Also, the links will degrade due to decoherence during storage and must be discarded when their fidelity falls below the threshold.
+Given a dynamic satellite quantum network in which satellites continuously move, causing the distance between any satellite pair to vary over time.
+A quantum entangled link exists between two satellites only when their distance is within a maximum distance threshold.
+Request for entanglement distribution arrives sequentially, with at most one request per time slot specifying a source-destination satellite pair.
+This problem aims to manage the entanglement distribution for direct communication between the source and destination satellites, maintaining quantum fidelity above the minimum acceptable threshold.
+This problem aims to determine the maximum distance of the one-hop entanglement distance and the cutoff time in the LEO satellite environment, subject to the constraints of limited quantum memory capacity, entangled link capacity, and coherence time.
+Also, the links degrade due to decoherence during storage and must be discarded when their fidelity falls below the threshold.